 The first-line standard medical treatment for OCD is a selective serotonin reuptake inhibitor (SSRI), the most popular type of antidepressant.

-If an SSRI doesn’t work, your doctor may prescribe Clomipramine, a tricyclic antidepressant which generally works better than SSRIs, but often has more side effects.
-(15)
+If taking an SSRI doesn’t work, your doctor may prescribe clomipramine, a tricyclic antidepressant that generally works better than SSRIs, but often has more side effects.

 For these reasons, some kind of psychotherapy is usually recommended as well.

-Traditional psychotherapy (talk therapy) is not very effective at treating OCD.
+Traditional psychotherapy (talk therapy) alone is not very effective at treating OCD.

-The most effective type of therapy is exposure and response prevention (ERP).
-(17)
+The most effective type of psychotherapy for OCD is exposure and response prevention (ERP) therapy.

-ERP therapy requires you to face your obsessions, but then refrain from acting on them.
+ERP therapy requires you to face your obsessions, but then refrain from acting on your compulsions.

 ERP can be extremely difficult, but if you can stick with it, it can be very effective.

-When therapy works, it actually changes the structure and function of the OCD brain.
-(18)
+When this kind of therapy works, it actually changes the structure and function of the OCD brain

 Why Consider Natural Remedies for OCD?

-Not everyone who tries drugs or therapy achieves long-term remission of OCD symptoms.
-(19)
+Not everyone who tries drugs or psychotherapy achieves long-term remission of OCD symptoms.

-Prescription drugs help only 50% and carry a higher risk of relapse and side effects.
-(20)
+Prescription drugs help only 50% of OCD patients and carry a higher risk of relapse and side effects.

-The American Psychiatric Association suggests giving drug treatment 12 weeks and therapy up to 20 weekly sessions to fully kick in.
+The American Psychiatric Association suggests giving any drug treatment 6 to 12 weeks to fully kick in.

-If neither prescription medications nor therapy has helped, medical doctors still have some interesting tools in their arsenal.
+If neither prescription medications nor therapy has helped, medical doctors have some more invasive treatments in their arsenal.

-They may suggest brain surgery, or techniques such as Gamma Knife treatment, transcranial magnetic stimulation (TMS), or deep brain stimulation (DBS).
-(22)
+They may suggest brain surgery, or techniques such as Gamma Knife radiosurgery, transcranial magnetic stimulation (TMS), or deep brain stimulation (DBS).

 Most of these treatments have substantial side effects and should not be considered lightly.

-If you are among the many OCD patients resistant to the standard medical treatment protocol of drugs and behavioral therapy, you should consider natural remedies for OCD.
+If you are among the many OCD patients resistant to the standard medical treatment protocol of drugs and psychotherapy, or are reluctant to try more invasive treatments, you might want to consider natural remedies for OCD.

 Many of these natural supplements have been studied and found to work as well as prescription medications, without the side effects.